Skip to main content

-Underlying the focused, outcomes-driven curriculum is SFC’s robust General Education Program, which is the cornerstone of SFC and affirms its mission to graduate educated, well-rounded individuals who enter the workforce and work to change and culturally diversify the world.
+Underlying the focused, outcomes-driven curriculum is St. Francis College’s robust General Education Program, which serves as the foundation of the College’s mission to graduate educated, well-rounded individuals prepared to contribute thoughtfully, ethically, and creatively to a diverse and interconnected global society.

 PROGRAM LEARNING OBJECTIVES